 In the nearly fifty year history of the WWE, these men have been the champions longer than anyone else.
-Due to the brand split in 2002, there are currently two titles of equal value.
-I am including both of the titles in this list.
+Due to the brand split in 2002, for the next 11 years there were two titles of equal value, the WWE Championship and the World Heavyweight Championship.
+I am including both of those titles in this list.
 The dates used to determine the length of title reigns are based on the title history on WWE.com.

 Bruno Sammartino was the dominant figure in the early days of the WWE.
 His first title reign began in 1963 and lasted until 1971.
 He regained the title in 1973 and held it until 1977.
 Even after losing the belt, he was still the top draw in the company.
 He headlined the 1980 Shea Stadium show by competing in a Steel Cage Match against Larry Zbyszko.
 He was a commentator for the WWE in the '80s.
 Since leaving the business, Bruno has been an outspoken critic against the WWE.

 Bob Backlund beat Billy Graham in 1978 and held the belt until 1983 when he lost it to The Iron Sheik.
 Over a decade later, he won the title from Bret Hart at Survivor Series '94 and lost it a few days later in a matter of seconds to Diesel.